Project-InitVerse/provider-service/README.md

-# Ubic Provider Daemon
+# InitVerse Provider Daemon

-This folder contains the Ubic Provider Daemon.
-This piece of software listens to events emitted from the Ubic blockchain and takes actions on a connected Kubernetes cluster to provision compute capacity based on the bids that the configured provider key wins.
+This folder contains the InitVerse Provider Daemon.
+This piece of software listens to events emitted from the InitVerse blockchain and takes actions on a connected Kubernetes cluster to provision compute capacity based on the bids that the configured provider key wins.
 The following are the pieces of the daemon:

 ## Structure